TMTM

 Cheapism is editorially independent.
 We may earn a commission if you buy through links on our site.

-The cheapest way to order takeout?
+The cheapest way to order food?
 Don’t.
-But since even the biggest cheapskates slip up once in a while, it’s worth knowing whether Grubhub or DoorDash is cheaper.
-Both delivery apps, two of the largest in the United States, offer similar pricing models, charging for service and delivery fees on top of what you’re paying for food.
+But since even the biggest cheapskates slip up once in a while, it’s worth knowing which food delivery app is the cheapest.

-We built identical orders at four different restaurants in Los Angeles: a local coffee chain, a Chipotle, a Thai restaurant, and an Ethiopian restaurant.
+To compare prices, we built identical orders at four different restaurants in Los Angeles: Dunkin', Chipotle, a Thai restaurant, and a deli.
 Although you should always tip your delivery driver, we didn’t account for gratuity, as it’s technically an optional charge.
-To make sure both apps were on equal footing, we also avoided any special deals, such as restaurants offering free delivery or discounted meals.
+We tried to avoid discounts and free delivery promotions, though they're so commonplace that we couldn't always skip them.

 DoorDash